‘Maybe We Are Hated’: The Experience and Impact of Anti-Muslim Hate on British Muslim Women, November 2013

 This report, authored by Professor Nigel Copsey, Dr Janet Dack, Mark Littler and Dr Matthew Feldman reviews the role and impact of Far Right and EDL sympathisers on anti-Muslim prejudice and makes the following findings:

-Our infographic on anti-Muslim hate crime and the Far Right lists some of the key points that come out from the Teesside report based on TELL MAMA data.
 The report underscores the heightened activity of Far Right English Defence League supporters on the Internet and through social media sources in the promotion of anti-Muslim prejudice or Islamophobia.